-“Found” and manufactured loose PARTS offer a huge range of potential to learners and play-ers of all ages.
+“Found” and manufactured loose PARTS offer a huge range of potential skills, and ways of thinking to learners and play-ers of all ages.

-Play is an essential part of health and well being, developing cognition and consolidating a broad variety of learning outcomes.
+Play is an essential part of health and well being, developing cognition, physical ability and consolidating a broad variety of thinking styles and learning outcomes.

 What are Loose PARTS?